steveinit/TRACER-framework/README.md

 ## Storage Options

-TRACER PAL automatically detects and configures storage based on your environment:
+TRACER automatically detects and configures storage based on your environment:

 | Storage Type | Use Case | Setup |
 |-------------|----------|-------|